The 3 Pillars for Better B2B Copywriting Clients

 The problem is there are too many choices for marketing yourself!
 It's overwhelming.
 So most people either do nothing or they do a lot of something and then burn out.

-What's needed is a framework for making smart decisions about where and how you spend your limited resources.
-That’s where the Marketing Effectiveness Matrix™ (MEM) comes in.
+This is why it’s important to create a framework that allows you to make smart decisions about where and how you spend your limited resources.